paramraghavan/gmail-purger/poetry_readme.md

 project.
 If this is not the case, populate tool.poetry.packages to specify your packages and their locations.

 Similarly, the traditional MANIFEST.in file is replaced by the tool.poetry.readme, tool.poetry.include, and tool.poetry.exclude sections. tool.poetry.exclude is additionally implicitly populated by your .gitignore.
-For full documentation on the project format, see the pyproject section of the documentation.

 Poetry will require you to explicitly specify what versions of Python you intend to support, and its universal locking will guarantee that your project is installable (and all dependencies claim support for) all supported Python versions.